This could be the bombshell Caroline Flack is about to drop on the Love Island villa

 - Love Island viewers are loving this bonus clip of Dr Alex learning lad lingo

-Producers are yet to firm up precisely what is going to happen, but it could be similar to last year’s twist with viewers having to vote for their favourite girls and boys in the villa.
+Producers are yet to firm up precisely what is going to happen, but it could be similar to last year’s twist.
+After viewers were asked to vote for their favourite couples in the villa, it could mean that one or more islanders are going to be exiting the island.
+Whether that’s a couple or one or more people from different couples remains to be seen.

 The result of a public vote could then see the other islanders having to choose who leaves.
 For example, this could mean the boys have to pick one girl to leave the villa out of the three girls voted the least popular by the public – or vice versa.